TN 77 (05-24)

 A. Introduction

-Serious public relations problems are created when SSA employees incorrectly state that financial institutions (FI) should not have returned a Title II direct deposit payment received on the 3rd of the month or a cycled payment date, when the beneficiary died before the payment date but after the close of the month for which the payment was due; i.e., the beneficiary was entitled to the payment.
-This advice is incorrect because it does not take into account the Department of the Treasury (DT) “Green Book ” instructions.
+Social Security employees must not state that a financial institutions (FI) should not have returned a Title II direct deposit payment received on the 3rd of the month or a cycled payment date, when the beneficiary died before the payment date but after the close of the month for which the payment was due; i.e., the beneficiary was entitled to the payment.
+Statements regarding payments after a beneficiary's death must take into account the Department of the Treasury (Treasury) “Green Book ” instructions.

 B. FI legally returns payment after death